-- 4.0.1 A Cyber Risk Framework is a structured approach to identifying, assessing, and mitigating potential cyber threats to an organization.
-It involves establishing clear roles and responsibilities, defining risk tolerance levels, and implementing controls to minimize the likelihood and impact of cyber attacks.
-(See Appendix 4: Types of Cyber Attacks) - 4.0.2 Critical to the design of a Cyber Risk Management framework is defining the accountabilities for the three lines of defence: Operational Management, Risk Management and Internal Audit, along with appropriate policies and procedures. - 4.0.3 Starting with the first line of defence, FIs must have an operational framework in place to: - design an appropriate structure with expertise to effectively manage cyber risks, outlined in Sections 4.1-4.2. - incorporate third party dependency factors within the framework outlined in Section 4.3. - assess their exposure and susceptibility to cyber risks, threat actors and events, outlined in Section 4.4. - establish internal controls which manage the impact of cyber risks, outlined in Section 4.5. - monitor and report on cyber risks to the relevant stakeholders. , outlined in Section 4.6.
+- 4.0.1 A Cyber Risk Management Framework is a structured approach to identifying, assessing, and mitigating potential cyber threats to an organization.
+It involves establishing clear roles and responsibilities, defining risk tolerance levels, and implementing controls to minimize the likelihood and impact of cyberattacks.
+(See Appendix 4: Types of Cyber Attacks) - 4.0.2 Critical to the design of a Cyber Risk Management framework is defining the accountabilities for the four lines of defence: Operational Management, Risk Management, Internal Audit along with Information Sharing & External Assurance. - 4.0.3 Starting with the first line of defence, FIs must have an operational framework in place to: - design an appropriate structure with roles, responsibilities and expertise to manage cyber risks effectively, outlined in Sections 4.1 to 4.2. - incorporate third-party dependency factors within the framework, outlined in Section 4.3. - assess their exposure and susceptibility to cyber risks, threat factors and events, outlined in Section 4.4. - establish internal controls which manage the impact of cyber risks, outlined in Section 4.5. - monitor and report on cyber risks to the relevant stakeholders, outlined in Section 4.6.